UniqueName12345/super-game-2022/README.md

 ## License

 This is put under the MIT license, meaning that you can **almost** do anything.
-The only thing off limits is holding me accountable, not including a copyright notice and also not including the license.
+The only thing off limits is holding me accountable, not including a copyright notice and also not including the license.[^1]

 Here is the full license:

 > MIT License
+>
 > Copyright (c) 2022 UniqueName12345
+>
 > Permission is hereby granted, free of charge, to any person obtaining a copy
 > of this software and associated documentation files (the "Software"), to deal
 > in the Software without restriction, including without limitation the rights
 > to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
 > copies of the Software, and to permit persons to whom the Software is
 > furnished to do so, subject to the following conditions:
+>
 > The above copyright notice and this permission notice shall be included in all
 > copies or substantial portions of the Software.
+>
 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 > IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
 > FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE